jweezy24/760midterm_studying/README.md

 Notice how we can actually represent $\theta$ as an equation.
 This formal definition means that training $\theta$ is simple.
-However there is a caveat, **not all matricies are invertable**.
+However there is a caveat, **not all matrices are invertible**.
 Meaning we have to account for the case when the matrix cannot be inverted.
 This lack of inversion is actually more common then you may think.
-Most datasets are actually not invertable by default meaning that it is more common to see the next forms of linear regression than the original.
+Most datasets are actually not invertible by default meaning that it is more common to see the next forms of linear regression than the original.

 ##### Ridge Regression